ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

-﻿# What is RQL?
+﻿# RQL - Raven Query Language

 RQL, the Raven Query Language, is a SQL-like language used to retrieve the data from the server when queries are being executed.

-It is designed to expose externally the RavenDB query pipeline in a way that is easy to understand, easy to use and not overwhelming to the user.
+It is designed to expose externally the RavenDB query pipeline in a way that is easy to understand, easy to use, and not overwhelming to the user.

 {PANEL:Keywords and methods}

-Following keywords and methods are available in RQL:
+The following keywords and methods are available in RQL:

 - DECLARE
 - [FROM](../../indexes/querying/what-is-rql#from)